FortiGate

 Solution

-In order to identify itself to a remote device, the FortiGate needs a unique set of data that:
+To identify itself to a remote device, the FortiGate needs a unique set of data that:

-- is only available to the FortiGate (or server).
+• is only available to the FortiGate (or server),

-- is in the user's control.
+• is in the user's control.

 This

-Certificates are always created with 'public' and 'private' key material.
+data set is provided by certificates.
+Certificates are always created with 'public' and 'private' key pair.

 This pair of keys belongs together and cannot be used with other pairs.
-The terms public and private refer to the use of that material:

 The error message occurs when trying to import a certificate without private key material.

-When a certificate is created the private key material is included, so the entity that provided the certificate will have this material as well.
+When a certificate is created the private key is included, so the entity that provided the certificate will have this material as well.

 This is often supplied either in a pair, that is as crt/cer (public) and .key file (private) or with a p12 as bundle file.

-Note: Both types can be password protected, but are not necessarily.
+Both types can be password protected, but are not necessarily.
 Software dealing with such files will still request a password for importing/reading, even when there is none.

 Be sure to receive the password from the provider as well.